cmdotcom/text-sdk-dotnet/README.md

 var result = await client.SendMessageAsync(message);
 ```
 ## Sending a WhatsApp template message with date and Currency
 It is also possible to send a rich template with an currency and an date!
+please note that the timezone is in UTC format

 ```cs
 var apiKey = new Guid(ConfigurationManager.AppSettings["ApiKey"]);